California Governor Still Opposes PG&E’s Bankruptcy Exit, Despite Bondholder Accord

 Newsom also criticized the lack of key safety and accountability measures, and demanded an “escalating enforcement process” to hold it to account for future safety failures or broken promises, including “a streamlined process for transferring the company’s license and operating assets to the state or a third party when circumstances warrant.”

 These demands could saddle PG&E and its future shareholders with uncertain legal obligations and complications, making it difficult to sustain its financial recovery.
-But according to Newsom and a rising chorus of public opinion in California, these kinds of strictures are needed to hold PG&E to account for decades of safety failures, mismanaged investment, and deadly disasters caused by its undermaintained equipment.
+But according to Newsom and a rising chorus of public opinion in California, these kinds of strictures are needed to hold PG&E to account for decades of safety failures, mismanaged investment and deadly disasters caused by its insufficiently maintained equipment.

 U.S. Bankruptcy Judge Dennis Montali, who is overseeing PG&E’s Chapter 11 bankruptcy proceeding, is not under obligation to consider Newsom’s demands.
-But California does have a powerful lever to force PG&E to consider its demands — AB 1054, the law that created the $21 billion wildfire fund PG&E must be able to access for long-term financial stability.
+But California does have a powerful lever to force PG&E to consider its demands: AB 1054, the law that created the $21 billion wildfire fund PG&E must be able to access to achieve long-term financial stability.

-PG&E needs the approval of the California Public Utilities Commission (CPUC) to be able to access the wildfire fund, and the CPUC could withhold approval if it finds the bankruptcy plan is not in the public interest.
-In the past month, the CPUC delivered a scathing report on PG&E’s grid investment failures leading up to the 2018 Camp Fire, and opened an investigation into the utility’s botched fire-prevention power outages this fall.
+PG&E needs the approval of the California Public Utilities Commission to be able to access the wildfire fund, and the CPUC could withhold approval if it finds the bankruptcy plan is not in the public interest.
+In the past month, the CPUC delivered a scathing report on PG&E’s grid investment failures leading up to the 2018 Camp Fire and opened an investigation into the utility’s botched fire-prevention power outages this fall.

 PG&E will need to exit bankruptcy by June 2020 to gain access to the $21 billion fund, giving it incentive to work quickly to resolve the state’s demands.
-The utility responded to Newsom’s comments this week with a statement saying that it was taking them into account, and that “additional changes to the plan are forthcoming.”
+The utility responded to Newsom’s comments this week with a statement saying that it was taking them into account, also saying that “additional changes to the plan are forthcoming.”

 At the same time, utility industry analysts say that PG&E and its Wall Street backers may well balk at some of Newsom’s more aggressive demands.
 PG&E’s plan calls for $12 billion in equity commitments and $34.4 billion in debt commitments.
 Those investors and lenders will be leery of sinking their fortunes into a business that comes with a “self-destruct button” for being turned over to the state if it causes another disaster, Jared Ellias, a law professor at UC Hastings, noted last month.

-Newsom has publicly threatened a public takeover of PG&E if it won’t meet the state’s terms of safety and accountability.
+Newsom has publicly threatened a public takeover of PG&E if the utility won’t meet the state’s terms of safety and accountability.
 A growing number of city, county and state government officials are calling for breaking up PG&E, municipalizing parts of its grid, or even converting the entire utility into a publicly owned cooperative.

-In a Wednesday news conference, Newsom said that a state takeover is “not the preferred strategy, but it is a strategy we’re pursuing, and we’re working with legislative leaders to codify that,” the LA Times reported.
+In a Wednesday news conference, Newsom said that a state takeover is “not the preferred strategy, but it is a strategy we’re pursuing, and we’re working with legislative leaders to codify that,” the Los Angeles Times reported.